Superior Ultraman 8 Brothers: Plot

-On July 17, 1966, best friends Daigo Madoka, Shin Asuka, and Gamu Takayama watch the first broadcast Ultraman television series at Daigo's house, and are inspired to grow up and do great things.
-While playing softball, the meet a strange young girl whom they invite to join them.
+On July 17, 1966, best friends Daigo Madoka, Shin Asuka, and Gamu Takayama watch the first broadcast of Ultraman television series at Daigo's house, and are inspired to grow up and do great things.
+While playing softball, the boys meet a strange young girl whom they invite to join them.
 They begin discussing their dreams and aspirations; Asuka wishes to become a professional baseball player, Daigo wishes to be astronaut and pilot a spaceship to Ultraman's homeworld, and Gamu a scientist to build Daigo's ship.
 The strange girl never reveals her wish, instead bidding Daigo farewell and disappearing.

 30 years later, the three have forgotten their child passion for Ultraman and dreams while continuing their lives as normal civilians.
 Daigo hurriedly cycles to work after awaken late.
 Daigo arrives late for work, only to see his workers stunned by a strange mirage over Yokohama.
 Daigo experiences a vision of a destroyed city, swarming with Kaiju, and a group of eight Ultramen fending them off.
 Alien Nackle, a villain from The Return of Ultraman, announces that Ultraman Mebius has been captured and that he and the Alien Guts, an antagonistic race of aliens from Ultra Seven, will destroy the Earth.

 The vision concludes as elderly four men whom he'd passed on his commute; Shin Hayata, Dan Moroboshi, Hideki Go, and Seiji Hokuto, transform into Ultramen.
 After the mirage vanishes, Daigo is approached on the boardwalk by Hayata's daughter Rena, and they realize that the image in the mirage resembles the destroyed Yokohama from Daigo's vision.
 While talking with Shina and Gamu, Daigo realizes that the four men from his vision share their names with the characters of the original four Ultras (Ultraman, Ultraseven, Ultraman Jack, and Ultraman Ace) from their childhood.
 The next day, Daigo experiences another vision, this time of a battle between Mebius and U-Killersaurus Neo.

 A strange man appears, claiming to know Daigo and be his supporter.
 Daigo proposes the possibility to his friends that he is catching glimpses of a parallel universe, one in which he and the people he knows are the Ultramen they knew and loved.
 They laugh him off, while Daigo sees the strange girl from his childhood briefly appear and then disappear.
 A man in dark robe suddenly appears and sends a truck careening toward a group of passing children.
 Hayata, Dan, Go, and Hokoto spring into action and stop the truck with amazing speed, while the man in the robe laughs and vanishes.